yukihirop/match_hash/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile` :

 ```ruby
 gem 'match_hash'